-If is your current subscriber count (e.g., 100 subscribers, maybe you’d like to hit that 200 subscriber mark.
+It is your current subscriber count (e.g., 100 subscribers, maybe you’d like to hit that 200 subscriber mark.
 That’s your goal.
 Now do something fun, unique, or give something away once you hit your goal. ( giveaways, do the ice bucket challenge, give money to charity, streak the office).

 YouTube usually picks an image that is shit.
 Don’t let shit represent your video.
 Sure, you can usually choose from other stills in your video, but that still usually sucks, because not every second will be available.

-Have a resolution of 1280X720 (minimum width of 640 pixels).
+- Have a resolution of 1280X720 (minimum width of 640 pixels).

-Be uploaded in image formats such as.
-JPG, .GIF, .BMP, or .PNG.
+- Be uploaded in image formats such as.
+JPG, GIF, BMP, or PNG.

-Remain under the 2MB limit.
+- Remain under the 2MB limit.

-Try to use a 16:9 aspect ratio.
+- Try to use a 16:9 aspect ratio.

-Set up your Adwords to link to youR Google Plus account.
+Set up your Adwords to link to your Google Plus account.
 This will allow your accounts to be linked and it will connect your Google Plus page directly to your Adwords Ad at the bottom.
 So put your video on the top of your Google Plus page for additional views.
 Also, use Adwords for Video.